JWST APT-ETC Connectivity

 Using the ETC Wkbk.Calc boxes

-If the user has kept track of the relevant WB.CALC numbers separately, they can be entered directly into the ETC Wkbk.Calc ID Boxes in APT.
-The user can also validate these entries by opening the ETC directly from within APT (Figure 3).
+If the user has kept track of the relevant WB.CALC numbers separately, they can be entered directly into the ETC Wkbk.Calc ID boxes in APT.
+The user can also validate these entries, as further explained below, by opening the ETC directly from within APT.

 Connectivity between APT and ETC

-Use case 1: user is entering info into a new APT Observation template exposure specification
+Use case 1: A user is entering information into a new APT observation template exposure specification

-(a) If the user knows the relevant WB.CALC information for a given exposure, it can be entered directly into the relevant ETC Wkbk.Calc ID Box in APT.
+- If the user knows the relevant WB.CALC information for a given exposure, it can be entered directly into the corresponding ETC Wkbk.Calc ID field in APT.

 Additional information and caveats

-- Entering an ETC Wkbk.Calc ID into the box in APT is not validated unless the user tries to open the ETC from within APT.
-If the WB ID was valid but the CALC ID is not valid, the ETC WB will still be opened, and it will be up to the user to select and enter a valid CALC ID in APT.
+- If the WB ID was valid but the CALC ID is not valid, the ETC WB will still be opened but it will be up to the user to select and enter a valid CALC ID in APT.
 If the entered ETC WB ID is invalid, you will receive an error message in the browser ("404: Not Found").

 - Some users may have multiple ETC WBs and want to reference CALCs from them.
-This is not a problem as each ETC Wkbk.Calc ID Box in APT is independent and can point to different ETC WBs as needed.
-However, since each call to “Open ETC” will open a new instance of ETC in a separate browser window, users should take care to avoid confusion with multiple WBs being open.
+This is not a problem as each ETC Wkbk.Calc ID entry in APT is independent and can point to different ETC WBs.
+However, since each call to open the ETC will open a new instance of the ETC in a separate browser window, users should take care to avoid confusion with multiple WBs being open.

 - Another situation that may arise for some users is that a particular ETC calculation may be used as a template for scaling to additional target/observation combinations (as opposed to running a separate calculation for each target/observation combination).
-It is up to the user to track any such situations, either with annotations in the ETC WB or using the “Comment” blocks within APT.
-It is also up to the user as to whether they choose to indicate the ETC Wkbk.Calc ID in APT for this situation or track this information separately.
+It is up to the user to track any such situations, either with annotations in the ETC WB or using the Comment block in APT.
+It is also up to the user to determine if they want to enter the ETC Wkbk.Calc ID number in APT for this situation or track this information separately.

-- The use of ETC Wkbk.Calc ID boxes in APT is optional (although strongly encouraged for any target acquisition specifications), and is primarily there to help the user keep track of their assumptions, especially when looking back at the proposal after the fact.
+- Using the ETC Wkbk.Calc ID number in APT is optional (although strongly encouraged for any target acquisition specifications), and is primarily there to help users keep track of their assumptions, especially when looking back at the proposal after the fact.
 ETC workbooks are considered proprietary and will not be made available to reviewers of JWST proposals.
 However, for accepted proposals, users may be contacted by technical review staff requesting more information about the assumptions used so they can be verified (again, especially for target acquisitions) and having this information documented in APT will be beneficial and will speed up the review process for accepted proposals.